Success! this Exam Successfully Added.

 The syllabus for Numerical Ability / Quantitative Aptitude and English Language is the same for mains and preliminary exams.
 In addition to these two, the other subjects are General / Financial Awareness and Reasoning & Computer Knowledge.
 General Awareness is based on the Banking Sector awareness.

-IBPS Clerk Syllabus Prelims English Language :-
+IBPS Clerk Prelims Syllabus For English

 English Language